Magnet70/SQL---HR-Analytics-Employee-Retention/README.md

-# SQL Project 2 — HR Analytics & Employee Retention
+# SQL — HR Analytics & Employee Retention

 ## Introduction
 This project models a company’s HR database with employees, departments, salaries, promotions, and exits.